Joining Our Lab

 Residents in psychiatry and medical students who are interested in the cognitive neuroscience of schizophrenia are also welcome to join the lab.
 There are generally two paths that residents and medical students generally take.
 The first is to be primarily involved in clinical aspects of studies including patient recruitment, patient clinical assessment and coordination of studies in patients with schizophrenia.
 The second is to be primarily involved in cognitive neuroscience aspects of the work we are conducting.
 Please contact Dr. Kuperberg if you are interested in joining the lab.

-(1) B.A., B.Sc. or M.Sc. degree in Experimental Psychology, Computer Science, Biomedical Engineering, or a closely related field
+(1) B.A., B.Sc. degree in Experimental Psychology, Linguistics, computer science, or a closely related field.

 (2) Strong interest in how language is processed in the brain.

 (3) Very strong quantitative and analytic skills and comfort with programs such as Excel and Powerpoint.

 (4) Some research experience with statistics and familiarity with statistical analysis software such as SPSS.